Generalized Clifford-Severi Inequality and the Volume of Irregular Varieties: Some properties of continuous linear systems

 Set ${\rm Im}ev_{\alpha}={\cal I}_{\alpha}\otimes L\otimes \alpha$ where ${\cal I}_{\alpha}={\cal O}(-W_{\alpha})\otimes {\cal I}_{B_{\alpha}}$ with ${\rm codim}_X(B_{\alpha})\geq 2$.
 Observe that, by construction we have

 Hence we have that

-Now we are going to see that the continuous fixed and moving parts of $L$ behave as the linear ones up to a suitable \'etale covering.
 Following Pareschi and Popa (\cite{Pareschipopa2}), recall that a line bundle $L$ on $X$ is {\it continuously globally generated with respect to the map $a$} if the continuous evaluations maps $ev_V$ defined above are surjective for {\it all} non-empty open sets $V \subseteq {\widehat A}$.
+First of all we have